CONAVIGUA

 The National Coordinator of Widows of Guatemala (Spanish: Coordinadora Nacional de Viudas de Guatemala), also known as CONAVIGUA, is a women-led organization that denounced and demanded justice for human rights violations against women in Guatemala.
-This movement marked history in Guatemala as it became the first movement where indigenous women had formed their own organization.
+This movement was the first where indigenous women had formed their own organization in Guatemala.
 The CONAVIGUA organization was founded by Rosalina Tuyuc in 1988 amidst the Guatemalan Civil War by indigenous rural women who had experienced loss by the hands of this war.
 This includes women whose husbands, daughters, and sons had either "disappeared" or were killed by alleged authorities of Guatemala.
 Aside from looking for the "disappeared" and fighting for their rights, the main work of the CONAVIGUA women included supplying rural villages with economic aid and assistance where Mayan women operated the formation of food and craft cooperatives.
-By taking a stand and voicing their opinions, the CONAVIGUA women were soon seen as a threat.
-These indigenous women worked on a national level as well as a local level to advocate for their loved ones who were taken from them as well as for their own rights.
+This group of indigenous women worked on a national level as well as a local level to advocate for their loved ones who were taken from them as well as for their own rights.
 As one of the more prominent movements for women in Latin America, CONAVIGUA's legacy continues to remain persistent in Guatemala.